9 Direct Mail Best Practices for Creating High-Impact Campaigns

 Create High-Impact Direct Mail with United GMG

 United GMG offers everything you need to design and implement a personalized, results-oriented direct mail campaign.
 We offer targeted mailing lists and creative solutions for any size budget, including many custom options.
-Ask about our new marketing platform Omni-Bridge 2.0® that seamlessly links print and digital campaign elements for improving response rates by up to 46%!
+Ask about our new marketing platform, Omni-Bridge 2.0®, that seamlessly links print and digital campaign elements for improving response rates by up to 46%!

-To get started or learn more, contact your United GMG sales rep or call 312-427-3537.
+To get started with our direct mail services or to learn more, contact your United GMG sales rep or call 312-427-3537.